Need expat info for Singapore?

-- Work permits in Singapore are determined mostly by your monthly salary.
+- Work permits in Singapore are determined mostly by your monthly salary, rather than occupation.

-- Your future employer or a sponsor is usually responsible for submitting your Employment Pass application.
+- Your future employer or a sponsor is usually responsible for submitting your work permit application.

-Every foreign resident must secure a work permit for Singapore before taking up employment there.
-This is also in the interest of your future employers, as they could face hefty fines for employing expats who are not in possession of a proper work permit for Singapore.
+Every foreign resident must secure a work permit for Singapore before they can take up employment.
+This is also in the interest of future employers, as they could face hefty fines for employing expats who are not in possession of a proper work permit.

 According to the Employment Act, the minimum age for foreign employees is 18 years.
-But there is also a maximum age for expats who wish to apply for a work permit for Singapore.
-Malaysian expats must be below 58 years of age, while other expatriates must not be older than 50 years at the time of application.
+There is also a maximum age for expats who wish to apply for a work permit for Singapore; Malaysian expats must be below 58 years of age, while other expatriates must not be older than 50 years at the time of application.

-When it comes down to the application process, most of the responsibility lies with the employers.
+When it comes down to the application process, most of the responsibility lies with the employer.
 They have to pay the Foreign Worker Levy, arrange for medical examinations, provide upkeep, maintenance and eventual repatriation, and much more.

 Different Types of Work Permits

 As mentioned above, there are different types of work permits for Singapore.
-Employment Passes, for instance, are the right choice for expats in managerial or executive positions, and foreign nationals working in specialized jobs.
+The Employment Pass, for instance, is the right choice for expats in managerial or executive positions, and foreign nationals working in specialized jobs.
 There are also other passes available, such as the Entrepass, which allows you to start a new business in Singapore.

 Employment Pass (EP)

 Any foreign national who wants to work in a higher position or has a suitable job offer from a company in Singapore needs to secure an Employment Pass (EP).
 While the permit was formerly divided into categories, it has now been streamlined into one generic pass type.
 Applicants must have a fixed monthly salary of over 3,600 SGD and possess accepted qualifications such as a good university degree, professional qualifications, or specialist skill.

-You can use the Self-Assessment Tool of the Ministry of Manpower in Singapore to find out if you qualify for an Employment Pass and which type of pass you need.
-Keep in mind, though, that this does not automatically guarantee an approval of your application.
-Your employer has to submit your application for a work permit for Singapore.
+Keep in mind, though, that having these requirements alone does not automatically guarantee an approval of your application.
+Your employer has to submit your application for a work permit.
 If you are hired by a company which is located overseas, a company which is based in Singapore has to act as a sponsor.